PaddlePaddle/docs/doc/paddle/install/index_en.rst

             * You need to confirm that your GPU meets the requirements listed above

-        If you are using Python2, please attention that PaddlePaddle installed through command below only supports CUDA10.2 under Windows、Ubuntu、CentOS:
+        Please attention that PaddlePaddle installed through command below only supports CUDA10.2 under Windows、Ubuntu、CentOS:
         ::

             python -m pip install paddlepaddle-gpu==2.1.0-dev0.post102 -f https://paddlepaddle.org.cn/whl/develop.html

-        If you are using Python 3, please change **python** in the above command to **python3** and install.
+    Please confirm that the Python where you need to install PaddlePaddle is your expected location, because your computer may have multiple Python.
+Depending on the environment, you may need to replace Python in all command lines in the instructions with Python 3 or specific Python path.

 8. Verify installation